Mål og innhald

 Krav til forkunnskapar

-A bachelor degree with major in public administration, political science, development studies, sociology or an equivalent (subject to approval by the administration of the Department of Administration and Organization theory).
+A bachelor degree with major in public administration, political science, development studies, sociology or an equivalent (subject to approval by the administration of the Department of Government).

 Krav til studierett

 The course is open for students who have been accepted to the Master's programme in public administration or Master's programme in administration and organization theory.
 Exchange students may be accepted upon application.
 Maximum intake of students per course is 20 (twenty).
 If the number of students registered for a course is five or less, the Department may consider offering the course in seminar format.

 At five or less registered students, course activities and teaching will be in the form of seminars and comprise lesser extent of activities than as outlined in the timetable.